 - Witches (Salem, Massachusetts) – No, not Harry Potter witches, the Salem Witch Trial witches.
 In 1692 in Salem, Massachusetts 19 people were convicted of witchcraft and put to death on Gallows Hill near Salem Village.
 Another 80 year old man was pressed to death for refusing to submit to a trial for witchcraft.
-This history is preserved and presented in attractions such as the Salem Wax Museum of Witches & Seafarers, Salem Witch Museum, Witch Dungeon Museum, and the Witch House.
+This history is preserved and presented in attractions such as the Salem Wax Museum & Salem Witches Village, Salem Witch Museum, Witch Dungeon Museum, and the Witch House.
 While in Salem you may also want to take in other wonderful attractions such as the Peabody Essex Museum, and the House of the Seven Gables, which was the inspiration for Nathaniel Hawthorne’s legendary novel of the same name.

 - Northern Forest Canoe Trail – How about going for an epic canoe adventure.
 Nearly 80% of the 740 mile Northern Forest Canoe Trail passes through Vermont, New Hampshire, and Maine.
 Paddle old Native America routes over sections appropriate for novices to experts.

 This is just a small sample of the many wonderful and unique things in New England that keep people visiting again and again.
 There is always something new to discover and do on a New England vacation.